HenrikBengtsson/jottr.org/content/post/2025-06-23-globals_improvements.md

 PS.
 Did you know that the **codetools** package is [written using literate programming](https://gitlab.com/luke-tierney/codetools/-/blob/master/noweb/codetools.nw?ref_type=heads) following the vision of Donald Knuth?
-It's almost like it was vibe coded, but with the large-language model (LLM) part being replaced by human knowledge and expertise 🤓
+Neat, eh?
+And, it's almost like it was vibe coded, but with the large-language model (LLM) part being replaced by human knowledge and expertise 🤓

 [celebrates ten years on CRAN]: /2025/06/19/futureverse-10-years/
 [codetools]: https://cran.r-project.org/package=codetools